jeropadillaRNE/RNE_Network_Statement_RINF/NS_new_parameters.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;***Description:*** Description of the type of dangerous good that are not allowed in the tunnel

-## Existance of restricted periods of time for dangerous goods transportation
+## Existence of restricted periods of time for dangerous goods transportation
 **Has domain:** [Section of Line](http://data.europa.eu/949/SectionOfLine)

 **Type:** [Boolean](https://data-interop.era.europa.eu/describe#http%3A%2F%2Fwww.w3.org%2F2001%2FXMLSchema%23boolean)